-Since her arrival at Nebraska in 2012, over the last five seasons the Huskers have achieved a combined 134-30 record, reached four NCAA Regional finals and won the 2015 NCAA National Championship at the CenturyLink Center in Omaha, the same facility where she won the national title as a player for the Huskers in 2006.
+She came to Louisville after a stint on the staff of her alma mater.
+After being named assistant coach at Nebraska in 2012, for five seasons the Huskers have achieved a combined 134-30 record.
+The Huskers reached four NCAA Regional finals and won the 2015 NCAA National Championship at the CenturyLink Center in Omaha, the same facility where she won the national title as a player for the Huskers in 2006.

-The current Nebraska team finished the regular season with a 27-2 overall record, won the Big Ten Conference Championship and is the nation’s No. 1-ranked team.
-Their NCAA Tournament seeding will be determined tonight at 9 p.m.
-ET with the NCAA Volleyball Selection Show airing on ESPNU.
+The 2016 Nebraska team finished the regular season with a 27-2 overall record, won the Big Ten Conference Championship and was the nation’s No. 1-ranked team.

-During her one season at Louisville in 2011, Busboom Kelly helped the Cardinals to a 24-9 record including a trip to the semifinals of the Big East Conference Tournament with the Cardinals advancing to the second round of the NCAA.
+Prior to her stint at Nebraska, she spent one season as an assistant at Louisville in 2011, Busboom Kelly helped the Cardinals to a 24-9 record including a trip to the semifinals of the Big East Conference Tournament with the Cardinals advancing to the second round of the NCAA.
 Prior to her time at Louisville, Busboom Kelly was an assistant coach at Tennessee from 2009 to 2011.
 While working with the Volunteers, she guided the team’s setters, coordinated travel and equipment needs and ran the school’s volleyball camps.

-“I am incredibly humbled to be named the next head coach at Louisville volleyball as I’ve always considered Louisville one of the top athletic departments in the country,” said Busboom Kelly.
-“I can’t thank President Neville Pinto, Tom Jurich, and Christine Herring enough for having the confidence in me to lead an already tradition-rich program.
-Five years ago Louisville became my second home and knowing Tom Jurich’s commitment to his programs made this opportunity a dream come true.”
+“I was incredibly humbled to be named the head coach at Louisville volleyball as I’ve always considered Louisville one of the top athletic departments in the country,” said Busboom Kelly.
+Louisville has become my second home and knowing this university's commitment to all the programs made this opportunity a dream come true.”

 Busboom Kelly (pronounced Bus-boom) joined head coach John Cook’s staff in July of 2012 and where she assisted with Nebraska’s setters, liberos and outside hitters, as well as recruiting.